bengourley/Cap/readme.md

 ## Intro

 Cap is a language built on top of Javascript.
-It aims to unify the underlying concepts of functional programming with an elegant and succint syntax.
+It aims to unify the underlying concepts of functional programming with an elegant and succinct syntax.

 # Quickstart